climb719/tech-quest/notes.md

 # Tech Quest App
-    Tech Quest is an app for sharing, studying, and discussing interview questions and answers for tech related jobs.
+    Tech Quest is an app for sharing, studying, and discussing tech interview questions and answers for software engineering jobs.

 ## Models
 --no-test-framework